 For everyday care of your countertops, we recommend using warm water and a cloth.
 For more substantial spills, use a non-abrasive kitchen cleaner.
-General purpose sprays are suitable as long as they are non-caustic and bleach-free.
-We do no recommend the use of vinegar or bathroom cleaners on natural stone.
+General-purpose sprays are suitable as long as they are non-caustic and bleach-free.
+We do not recommend the use of vinegar or bathroom cleaners on natural stone.

-Etching is when acidic liquids react with the minerals with the stone.
-This acid degrades the polish and finish, wearing down the surface.
+Etching happens when acidic liquids react with the minerals with the stone.
+This acid degrades the polish and the finish, wearing down the surface.
 Often they are seen as rings from wet glasses left on the surface too long.
-Lemons, Soda, Tomatoes, and even pickles can leave acid on the counter and begin a reaction if left untreated.
+Lemons, soda, tomatoes, and even pickles can leave acid on the counter and begin a reaction if left untreated.
 Use care when dealing with acidic foodstuffs on natural stone.

 Do not use abrasive cleaners on natural stone.
 Abrasive cleaners will dull the polish on your stone and detract from its natural beauty.
 Do not use Soft Scrub, Comet, Ajax, or any other dry products.
 These are capable of destroying the polish and damaging your stone.
 Do not use Scotch Brite or any other scouring pads with aluminum oxide in it.
 These will scratch the stone.

 Maestro Surfaces recommends having natural stone countertops sealed once a year.
 Many home improvement retailers carry quality sealant that is acceptable for use on our natural stone.